Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 +----------------------------------------+----------------------------------+

-The GStreamer infrastructure plug-ins are available in the vvas-gst-plugins repository/ folder.
+GStreamer infrastructure plug-ins are available in the ``vvas-gst-plugins`` folder in the vvas source code tree.
 The following section describes each infrastructure plug-in.

 .. _vvas_xfilter: